First Monday Masters

 Starting in September 2017, Two River Theater will host a new series of participatory master classes called First Monday Masters, led by some of the marvelous artists who are involved in our season.
 Some master classes will be for high-school students, some for adults, and some will be for mixed ages.
 Classes will be taught by actors, directors, playwrights, and designers—great artists who are excited to share their visions and work with students and lifelong learners.

-All First Monday Masters are on Monday evenings from 6-8pm at Two River Theater.
+Most First Monday Masters are on Monday evenings from 6-8pm at Two River Theater.
 Spots are limited.
 Cost: $40 per class.

 Save the Dates, artists TBA: